netgroup-polito/cloud_computing_labs/lab1/1.3/README.md

 </table>

 # 3. Configure proper storage folders on the server
+> [!IMPORTANT]

-**IMPORTANT:** Unless explicitly specified, all the instructions below apply to the **server**.
+> Unless explicitly specified, all the instructions below apply to the **server**.
-This lab assumes that the student is already logged into the server.
+> This lab assumes that the student is already logged into the server.

 ---